A. FACULTY GOVERNANCE BODIES

 This Code also does not cover allegations of discrimination (including discrimination in the denial of tenure, promotion, or reappointment), which are handled by the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA).
 (See Section IVA: Affirmative Action Grievance Procedures.)
 If discrimination is alleged at any point in a grievance proceeding under this Code, the Grievance Committee Chair shall notify and consult with the Vice President for Institutional Diversity and Equity.
 Based on such consultation, the Grievance Committee Chair shall determine the order of proceedings as between this Code and IDEAA’s procedures.
 Generally, only one process will proceed at a time, and IDEAA’s process will proceed first.
 However, if the Vice President for Institutional Diversity and Equity and the Grievance Code Committee Chair both agree that an exception is in order, then the two grievance procedures may proceed simultaneously.

-3. Notice of Proposed Disciplinary Action
+3. Extraordinary Disciplinary Action

 4. Composition of University Grievance Code Commitee